TWIHAHF means this week I have a horn for. If you want to know more about where this came from, you can read about it here.

 NOW WE’RE TALKING, a Bentley Turbo R for shitbox money.
 Sure, nothing would work on it, but a Bentley for Fiat Panda money?
 Yes, please!

-Looking past potential issues which might crush your bank balance, remember this is a handbuilt classic rocking a 6.75-litre V8 under the bonnet.
+Looking past potential issues which might crush your bank balance, remember this is a handbuilt luxury sofa on wheels rocking a 6.75-litre V8 under the bonnet.
 That makes it better… right?

 My mind instantly turns to power.
-Sure, it’s fat and heavy but with nearly 7 litres under the bonnet, it’s sure to pack some oomph.
+It’s fat and heavy but with nearly 7 litres under the bonnet, it’s sure to pack some oomph.

 Lets talk powah babeh!

-The six and three-quarter litre engine only puts out 296bhp in this model, weighing in at almost 3000kg’s when it rolled off the production line, it equates to an approximate 100bhp per ton.
+The six and three-quarter litre engine only puts out 296bhp in this model according to Google, weighing in at almost 3000kg’s when it rolled off the production line, it equates to an approximate 100bhp per ton.

 I immediately start to think, that can’t be right, and start looking at tuning.
 None of the Bentley Turbo R’s were renowned for being powerhouses, but some of these engines have been known to make almost 600bhp, like in the latest and final edition of the Mulsanne.